robcarver17/pysystemtrade/docs/production.md

 ### Instrument and contract order creation - active roll orders

-If the roll status is FORCE or FORCELEG then we generate instrument and contract orders together, with the method generate_force_roll_orders in the stack handler.
+If the roll status is Force or Force Outright then we generate instrument and contract orders together, with the method generate_force_roll_orders in the stack handler.

 The instrument order will have the following characteristics: